quicwg/base-drafts/draft-ietf-quic-transport.md

 ack-eliciting packet (see {{QUIC-RECOVERY}}), but only if no other ack-eliciting packets have been sent since last receiving a packet.
 Restarting when sending packets ensures that connections do not prematurely time out when initiating new activity.
-An endpoint should be careful to avoid an idle timeout if it is idle because of flow control (see {{data-flow-control}}).
+An endpoint might need to send packets to avoid an idle timeout if it is unable to send application data due to being blocked on flow control limits;
+see {{flow-control}}.

 The value for an idle timeout can be asymmetric.
 The value advertised by an endpoint is only used to determine whether the connection is live at that